 Soap bases can be purchased from most craft stores, although you'll generally find better quality bases from specialty suppliers.

-Hand milled or rebatched- This is very similar to melt and pour except that instead of a soap base, grated soap is combined with a liquid and melted down.
-Some soap makers like to make plain batches of cp or hp soap and then hand mill it and add the fragrances, etc. then.
+Hand milled or rebatched- This is similar to melt and pour except that instead of a soap base, grated soap is combined with a liquid and melted down.
+Some soap makers like to make plain batches of cp or hp soap and then hand mill it and add the fragrances, etc.

 This is just a basic overview.
 If you have any questions, please feel free to ask.